kalkih/mini-media-player/README.md

       ... # etc.
 ```
+**Tip**:
-_If you don't have Sonos, but want just a bit more control over playlists and so, a simple solution is to use the `type: service`-option, to trigger the`spotcast.start`-service.
+If you don't have Sonos, but want just a bit more control over playlists and so, a simple solution is to use the `type: service`-option, to trigger the`spotcast.start`-service.

 Remember to add the [required data](https://github.com/fondberg/spotcast#call-the-service), for spotcast to work.
 Also, kindly note that [spotcast](https://github.com/fondberg/spotcast) is required, for this to work.
 It's available in HACS.

 #### Grouped cards
 Set the `group` option to `true` when nesting mini media player cards inside other cards that already have margins/paddings.